-Public shooting of the Die Hard 5 movie scenes with Hungarian Army’s Mi-24 helicopter was quite instructive.
+The public shooting of the Die Hard 5 movie scenes with Hungarian Army’s Mi-24 helicopter was quite instructive.
 It brought to the surface how people photograph helicopters.
-I got into delays with this post as I had no time to publish it, but the current air show at Kecskemet is a great opportunity to dig it up and publish it and hopefully it can help to some people.
+I got into delays with this post as I had no time to publish it, but the current air show at Kecskemet is a great opportunity to dig it up and publish it and hopefully, it can help to some people.

 We usually take pictures of helicopters with spinning rotors (FYI: the rotor is the rotating wing whose movement keeps the aircraft in the air).
 If the rotor isn’t moving the helicopter falls down.
 This means on the photos it is

-a must advised to have a movement blur to add the feeling of movement to the picture.
-Otherwise it would suggest the aircraft is just stopped in the air levitating.
+a must advised having a motion blur to add the feeling of movement to the picture.
+Otherwise, it would suggest the aircraft is just stopped in the air levitating.

-Even cars and bicycles don’t look good with stopped wheels as it suggests the car is stopped on the roaad.
-But in the case of helicopters (or the traditional propeller airplanes) this stopped feeling is even more unnatural as a stopped helicopter would fall from the sky.
+Even cars and bicycles don’t look good with stopped wheels as it suggests the car is stopped on the road.
+But in the case of helicopters (or the traditional propeller airplanes), this stopped feeling is even more unnatural as a stopped helicopter would fall from the sky.
 When photographing helicopters it is advised to show the movement in the photo instead of freezing the moment.

 My opinion is summarised by the writing of Emil Dudas (translated by me from Hungarian):

-Viktor Veres is known in Hungary for his plane photography enthusiasm and also award winning pictures.
-From this fligth his pictures appeared on the website of Blikk tabloid newspaper.
+Viktor Veres is known in Hungary for his plane photography enthusiasm and also award-winning pictures.
+From this flight his pictures appeared on the website of Blikk tabloid newspaper.
 Their main competitor Bors had a gallery made from the photos of their photographer Balint Fejer and the already mentioned handout photos from the ministry.

-Unfortunately the Zrinyi Media website didn’t allow me to link their gallery to show the phtoos they shared.
+Unfortunately, the Zrinyi Media website didn’t allow me to link their gallery to show the photos they shared.
 Other than the possibility to link the gallery the name of the photographer is also missing so I only know for sure at least a part of them was taken by Vera Devenyi (who stood next to me at Citadel while we took the pictures) and who has a long and professional history of photographing the rotor winged fighters.
-I also saw some other colleagues there, but I did’t find their photos online.
+I also saw some other colleagues there, but I didn’t find their photos online.

 Update2: During the time passed since the shooting the movie didn’t only have a premiere, but we already forgot it despite it took so much of our time while it was shot in Budapest.
 However since some scenes can be found online from it, now I can show you how the end result looks like in the movie.